 4. Try Minimalist Packing

-Planning a summer getaway?
-It doesn’t have to mean a two-week vacation to a foreign country; maybe you’re looking forward to a fun day trip with friends.
-Whether you choose a nature hike, a beachside picnic, or a bike ride, be prepared with a few travel essentials — but don’t overdo it.
+A summer getaway doesn’t have to mean a two-week vacation to a foreign country; maybe you’re looking forward to a fun, socially distanced day trip with friends.
+Whether you choose a nature hike, a picnic, or a bike ride, be prepared with a few travel essentials — but don’t overdo it.
 (For more tips on carrying your gear, see “How to Pack a Backpack.”)

 - The key to minimalist packing is to focus on only the things you need.
 For example, don’t skimp on sun protection.
 Bring a hat and a mineral-based sunscreen — and reapply often.
 (For advice on finding a safe and effective sunscreen, see “Which Sunscreen Is Right for You?”.)